 Supervision

-Prof. Pelin Celik / Samsung
+Prof. Pelin Celik / Samsung / Impact Hub Berlin

-Enhancing care through AI driven Interactions.
+Enhancing elderly care through AI-driven interactions.

 Dementia is a growing global challenge, not only affecting memory and orientation but also placing heavy burdens on caregivers.